 The time period when the bamboo is harvested can also affect its level of durability and hardness.
 The ideal time to reap bamboo stalks is five years after they are planted.
 Premature or late harvesting will result in a weaker material.

 The most durable bamboo flooring will be strand woven materials.
 This is made by shredding the bamboo stalk, then reconstituting it into a block using pressure and adhesive.
 The block is then cut down into usable flooring planks.

 (Very soft and easy to scratch and dent)

 Colors: Bamboo flooring is available in a wide variety of colors.
 As mentioned earlier, darkening effects tend to weaken the material, however, stains and finishes can be applied that will achieve nearly any hue you desire.

 Horizontal, Vertical, or Strand Woven: The way that the slices of bamboo are laminated together will affect the way the surface of the material looks.

 Horizontal: The strips are laid flat side by side and on top of one another to build the plank, creating a look that shows fewer joint lines and more natural bamboo features.

 Vertical: The slices of bamboo are stood up on their edges and pushed together to bind them, creating a surface that has more joint lines and fewer natural bamboo features.

 Strand Woven: This involves shredding the bamboo and then forcing it back together.
 This type of floor shows the fewest joint lines and natural wood features and has the most consistent look.

+Surface Treatment: Often the price of bamboo materials will be heavily influenced by the type of UV coating that is applied to the surface.
 Low-quality materials will often have only two or three coats applied to the surface.
 However, the ideal is to have the floor coated at least six or seven times on all six sides of the plank to prevent moisture penetration.
 Aluminum oxide is considered to be one of the highest quality finishes available.